fbpx

 For historical images illustrating David’s fugitive years, see Life in the Holy Land.

 Where is David’s Ziklag?
-(Center for Online Judaic Studies).
-This article written by Volkmar Fritz and originally published in Biblical Archaeology Review considers the possible sites for Ziklag and concludes that the site is what most consider to be Beersheba.
+(Center for Online Judaic Studies) This comprehensive article written by Volkmar Fritz and originally published in Biblical Archaeology Review considers the possible sites for Ziklag and concludes that the site is what most consider to be Beersheba.